We helped DIT to frame the problem they were trying to solve and understand user needs

 We regularly conduct discovery work for public sector organisations to help them frame the problem they’re trying to solve and understand user needs.
 The Department for International Trade (DIT) commissioned dxw to run a discovery on a new service for foreign direct investment

 The user journey for a company investing in the UK is complex.
 There are many services that users have to navigate, as well as cultural and language considerations.
 We helped DIT to frame the problem they were trying to solve and understand user needs, and developed a series of prototypes for testing.

-We started the project by running a roadmapping workshop with key stakeholders in DIT to agree a vision for the project and shape the strategic focus of the work.
-At the time, DIT were planning a global marketing campaign to attract foreign investment and the workshops helped separate the service from the marketing campaign.
+We started by running a roadmapping workshop with key stakeholders in DIT to agree a vision for the project and the main focus of the work.

 As ever, we maintained a strong focus on user needs.
 For the first round of user research, we spoke to senior staff across the investment teams at DIT including staff in overseas locations.
 We also talked to regional investment partners in the UK.

 After the initial stakeholder interviews, we focused on people who had recently invested in the UK.
 We conducted a series of interviews with Japanese, US and Australian businesses to understand how they navigated the complexity of investing in the UK.

 Co-design and prototyping